Submitting & Proofing Your Book

 - E. Book Type – Type of book chosen by the school or studio

 - F. Review Status – Shows who can or has reviewed the book

-- G. Trimmed Flipbook – Top half of proof used to view the entire book
+- G. Trimmed Flipbook – (Top) Proof used to view the entire book

-- H. Trimmed Cover – Bottom half of proof used to view full cover with spine guidelines
+- H. Trimmed Cover – (Bottom) View of the full cover with spine guidelines

 - I. Page Navigation – Allows you to navigate page by page through the book